Enhancing Efficiency and Exploration in Reinforcement Learning for LLMs: Related Work

 \textbf{Reinforcement Learning for LLMs.} \citet{ouyang2022training} trains a reward model using preference data and employs Proximal Policy Optimization (PPO) \cite{schulman2017proximal} to perform reinforcement learning on LLMs for alignment with human preferences.
 Subsequently, many new approaches have employed reinforcement learning to align LLMs with human preferences \cite{wang2024comprehensive}.
 DeepSeekMath \cite{grpo} proposed the GRPO algorithm, which simplifies the training process of reinforcement learning and significantly enhances the performance of LLMs in the mathematical domain through RL.
 Subsequently, DeepSeek-R1 \cite{guo2025deepseek} and Kimi k1.5 \cite{team2025kimi} successfully demonstrated the substantial impact of reinforcement learning combined with rule-based reward sets in enhancing the reasoning capabilities of models. \citet{liu2025understanding} and \citet{yu2025dapo}, among others, further introduced improvements to optimization algorithms to enhance training effectiveness.

 \textbf{Exploration and Exploitation in Reinforcement Learning.} Balancing exploration and exploitation is a central challenge in reinforcement learning.
 Common strategies include \(\varepsilon\)-greedy, Upper Confidence Bounds (UCB), and Boltzmann Exploration \cite{sutton1998reinforcement}.
 Boltzmann Exploration selects actions based on a softmax probability distribution proportional to the exponential of the estimated values of actions, regulated by a temperature parameter \( \tau \).
 Similarly, LLMs generate tokens using a softmax distribution. \citet{asadi2017alternative} introduced the Mellowmax operator to enhance the stability of Softmax, while \citet{kim2019adaptive} applied meta-gradient reinforcement learning to dynamically adjust temperature parameter of Mellowmax for better exploration-exploitation trade-offs.
 Moreover, Entropy Regularization, a common technique in deep reinforcement learning, adds an entropy term to the optimization objective to encourage stochastic policies and broader exploration \cite{entropy_loss}.
+Apart from these reinforcement learning-based methods, a self-improvement approach \citet{zeng2024b} similarly enhances training performance by maintaining the exploration capability of the LLM through adjustments among several discrete temperature levels.